 Groundbreaking research released today in Cardiovascular System has found an important connection between pathogen-directed treatment of periodontal disease and Lp-PLA2 levels.

 The research showed a significant reduction in both clinical parameters of periodontal disease and Lp-PLA2 levels following treatment with scaling and root planing in conjunction with the Perio Protect Method, which targets the bacteria in the mouth:

-“The medications used in the pilot study were 1.7% hydrogen peroxide gel (Perio Gel®) and 1-3 drops/tray Vibramycin Syrup [50 mg/5ml doxycycline].
+“The medications used in the pilot study were 1.7% hydrogen peroxide gel (Perio Gel®) and 1-3 drops/tray Vibramycin Syrup [50 mg/5ml doxycycline online].
 The medications are placed by the patient into the Perio Tray and delivered into the periodontal pocket in accordance with the scope and magnitude of the patient’s periodontal disease.”